 - 37. All schemes need to register with HMRC to become Registered Pension Schemes and therefore receive certain tax reliefs.
 However, Registered Pension Schemes remain subject to some taxes, including VAT and withholding taxes.
-Limitations on untaxed pension scheme benefits include: - a maximum annual tax allowable contribution or inflow of value into a member's pension fund which is known as the Annual Allowance; - a maximum lifetime fund limit that can be accumulated which is known as the Lifetime Allowance; - a minimum age at which retirement benefits can be taken; - penalties apply where registered pension schemes make "unauthorised" payments.
+Limitations on untaxed pension scheme benefits include: - a maximum annual tax allowable contribution or inflow of value into a member's pension fund which is known as the Annual Allowance; - a maximum lifetime fund limit that can be accumulated which is known as the Lifetime Allowance; - a minimum age at which retirement benefits can be taken: - penalties apply where registered pension schemes make "unauthorised" payments (those that do not meet the conditions specified in the tax rules2).
 If a pension scheme continually makes unauthorised payments it may be deregistered; and - where benefits exceed tax free limits, tax is payable. - 38.
 Details of the lifetime allowances and annual allowances and other limitations in place currently are available at the HMRC website (www.hmrc.gov.uk).